What Does it Take to Be an Airfield Operations Specialist?

 - Use airfield landing and navigational aids and digital data terminal communications equipment to perform duties.

-Airfield Operations Specialist Skills
+What Every Airfield Operations Specialist Should Know

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.